xros/jsonpyes/README.rst

 -  ``jsonpyes --data raw_data.json --check``

--  If the json data file is valid: |Alt|
+-  If the json data file is valid: |json valid|

--  If the json data file is invalid: |Alt|
+-  If the json data file is invalid: |json invalid|

 2. Only importing without validating
 ''''''''''''''''''''''''''''''''''''